sdattri/MIDAS_Spec_V1/appendix-a.md

 ### Assigning a RIN

 The first step to uploading a rate to MIDAS is to determine the Rate Identification Number (RIN).
-See Figure 1 above for the RIN structure.
-If a rate already exists in MIDAS and you don't have the RIN available, refer to the [Get RIN LIST](#get-rin-list) section above to download the list of RINs, and make sure to use the existing RIN.
+See [Figure 1](README.md#database-structure) for the RIN structure.
+If a rate already exists in MIDAS and you don't have the RIN available, refer to the [Get RIN LIST](README.md#get-rin-list) section in the main docuemntation to download the list of RINs, and make sure to use the existing RIN.
 If the rate has never been previously uploaded to MIDAS, you will need to determine the RIN before uploading.

 For California-based LSEs, the first four characters of the RIN will always be **USCA**, showing that the LSE is in the United States (US) and California (CA).
 For utility users in other countries and states/provinces, refer to the **Country** and **State** lookup tables to find your country and state code.